 Located about 2 hours east of Seattle, in Washington’s Cascade Mountains, Leavenworth was modeled after a Bavarian village to attract more visitors.

-Leavenworth’s Front Street Park is where you’ll find a picturesque river with an old school gazebo, dense forest as backdrop.
+Leavenworth’s Front Street Park is where you’ll find a picturesque river with an old school gazebo, dense forest as a backdrop.
 If you’re up for an adventure, hike the Icicle Gorge Trail to witness the beauty of the Icicle Creek Valley.

 If you’re visiting in October, join the Leavenworth Oktoberfest for some fun drinking.